 - Cleary JF.
 Pharmacologic management of cancer pain.
 J Palliat Med.
 2007; 10:1369-1394.

 Version History: This Fast Fact was originally edited by David E Weissman MD.
 2nd Edition published July 2005; 3rd Edition May 2015.
-Current version re-copy-edited May 2015.
+4th edition published December 2020 and copy-edited in April 2023.

 Fast Facts and Concepts are edited by Sean Marks MD (Medical College of Wisconsin) and associate editor Drew A Rosielle MD (University of Minnesota Medical School), with the generous support of a volunteer peer-review editorial board, and are made available online by the Palliative Care Network of Wisconsin (PCNOW); the authors of each individual Fast Fact are solely responsible for that Fast Fact’s content.
 The full set of Fast Facts are available at Palliative Care Network of Wisconsin with contact information, and how to reference Fast Facts.